Lelahelry/nameless_labyrinth/interesting function.md

 All this talk is relevant to our explanation, first because it provides context on why we do things the way we do, and second because it now allows us to describe the calling context of our interesting method.

 We can now say that the `validate_move` is called by the view upon the user clicking on a `Tile` on which they want to move their `Pawn` by way of an intermediate callback method tied to the `Board` canvas.

+## Destructuring / Unpacking

 Now, let's look at the code of our method:

 ```py
 class GameController: